Orlando Arcia Player Props: Braves vs. Phillies

 Orlando Arcia At The Plate

-- Arcia is batting .313 with seven doubles, four home runs and eight walks.
+- Arcia is batting .313 with seven doubles, four home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.